 Car accidents happen every day of the week on roads across the country.
 To protect the public, states require that drivers buy insurance, which can pay for medical care and replace lost wages in the event of bodily injury.

 Georgia has followed the lead of most other states and operates under a “fault” system.
-This means that if you were injured in an accident, it matters whether you are to blame.
+This means that it matters whether you are to blame if you were injured in an accident.
 If you are, then you can’t make a claim with your own bodily injury insurance policy.
 You also can’t make a claim with another driver’s insurance policy.

 Megan is driving through the intersection on a green light when she is struck by Paul, who ran a red.
 Both Megan and Paul suffer injuries.
 Because Paul is at fault, Megan can get compensation from Paul’s insurance company.